-- Evaluate the impact that an allergic reaction incident may have on a school. - Describe a food allergy, its symptoms, and treatment methods. - Identify the nine major food allergens. - Distinguish between food allergy and food intolerance.
+- Evaluate the impact that an allergic reaction incident may have on a child nutrition program. - Describe a food allergy, its symptoms, and treatment methods. - Identify the nine major food allergens. - Distinguish between food allergy and food intolerance.

 ASK: What questions do you have before we proceed?